-WCIRB staff explained the process and two methods used to evaluate the audit threshold in preparation for the September 1, 2021 Regulatory Filing.
-Staff noted that both methods produce an indicated physical audit threshold for policies incepting on or after September 1, 2021 of approximately \$9,500.
-However, since the threshold was last changed effective January 1, 2020 and is intended to be changed relatively infrequently, and since there is significant uncertainty as to future changes in wages and rates with the COVID-19 pandemic and resultant economic slowdown, staff recommended maintaining the current premium audit threshold of \$10,500 for September 1, 2021.
-The Committee agreed with staff's recommendation that the premium audit threshold should not be revised effective September 1, 2021.
+Based on the approximate average of these two indications, the indicated physical audit threshold for policies incepting on or after September 1, 2021 is approximately \$9,500.
+However, since the threshold was last changed for January 1, 2020 and is intended to be changed relatively infrequently and there is significant uncertainty as to future changes in wages and rates with the COVID-19 pandemic and resultant economic slowdown, staff recommends maintaining the current premium audit threshold of \$10,500 for September 1, 2021.